 Apple has a strong reputation for prioritizing user privacy, and I’ve noticed that Apple Music does not bombard me with ads or overly intrusive tracking behaviors.
 While it does use my listening habits to provide personalized recommendations, I feel comfortable knowing that my data is managed responsibly.
 Overall, I appreciate Apple Music’s commitment to keeping my information secure while offering a tailored listening experience.

-Yes, users can download songs and playlists for offline listening with a subscription.
+While an internet connection is required for streaming music, users can download songs and playlists for offline listening without an active internet connection.

-You can cancel your subscription through the Apple Music app or your Apple ID account settings.
+You can manage or cancel your Apple Music subscription through the App Store settings on your device or through your Apple ID account settings on a web browser.

 You can reach Apple Music customer service by calling 1-800-MY-APPLE or visiting the Apple Support website for live chat options.